-If you're a resident of Iceland, Norway, Liechtenstein and Switzerland and you requested authorisation from the relevant health authority in your home country for planned treatment in the UK on or before 31 December 2020, you may complete that treatment, even if takes place at a later date.
+If you're a resident of Iceland, Norway or Liechtenstein and you requested authorisation from the relevant health authority in your home country for planned treatment in the UK on or before 31 December 2020, you may complete that treatment, even if takes place at a later date.

 The EU Directive route